 Because every person is unique, when you take in all employee feedback, you will see a wide variety in the ways employees answer.
 Even if they have similar jobs, they may express different responses, which is why it’s crucial to develop a baseline.
 Remember, this takes time, and it may be several months before you can start seeing accurate insights.

 A great way to develop this baseline is by starting with key engagement drivers as well as asking questions to gauge employee sentiment.
-If you’d like more detailed advice on what questions to ask your people, check out our free guide for the Best Questions to Ask Employees.

 Once you have determined this baseline it’s an instrumental way to monitor your department's eNPS and work to ensure it continually improves.
 Creating a baseline and pulse is your first step to understanding your most valuable asset—your employees.